wellcomecollection/wellcomecollection.org/server/README.md

 # wellcomecollection.org server

-The package that other webapps rely on to serve a common [KoaJS](http://koajs.com/) server, and some common services, utils and tid-bits.
+The package that other apps rely on to serve a common [KoaJS](http://koajs.com/) server, and some common services, utils and tid-bits.
 We should be trimming this and splitting it up over time.

 ## Requirements